20221013/research/README.md

-# There are two Txt files that explain the syntax of functions in Python files
+# There are two Text files that explain the syntax of functions in Python files